yanndarwish/OC_14_HRnet/README.md

 ```

 It launches the Back End json-server:
-Open [http://localhost:3000/employees](http://localhost:3000/employees) to view the data your browser.
+Open [http://localhost:3000/employees](http://localhost:3000/employees) to view the data in your browser.

 Now you can start the React App with: